Kyobinoyo/Pencil-Prop/README.md

 Touch Color Slider to Adjust Color<br>

 # Known Issue
-Color Change Bugs on Desktop after spawn<br>
+Color change Bugs on Desktop after spawn<br>
 Press X to reset Color once, then it should work.<br>

-Color Paramteter can be Higher then 1 (wich is Max) when changing Color in desktop<br>
+Color Paramteter can be higher then 1 (wich is Max) when changing Color in desktop<br>
 For now reset with X to fix it.<br>

 # FAQ